Supersymmetric gradient flow in N=1 SYM: Gradient flow equation in SYM

-and the boundary condition ${\cal V}(t,x,\theta,\bar\theta)|_{t=0} = V(x,\theta,\bar\theta)$.
+and the boundary condition ${\cal V}(t,x,\theta,\bar\theta)\lvert_{t=0} = V(x,\theta,\bar\theta)$.

-In order to define a gradient flow equation such that it is covariant under linear supersymmetry and the extended gauge transformations, we define the metric that is invariant under those two transformations:
+In order to define a gradient flow equation such that it is covariant under linear supersymmetry and the extended gauge transformations, we define the metric that is invariant under these two transformations: